Camper Medical Information

 We have installed two anonymous reporting boxes at camp in which your child can report suspicious or harmful activity that they are seeing or enduring.
 We call this system Redbox, and it will be checked twice daily by a female staff member without direct access to campers.

 For information on our bullying, fighting, and inappropriate behavior policies, see: Youth Camp Policies

 Our counselors are an integral part of providing excellent care to our campers.
-At least one counselor is assigned for every eight children, and whenever possible a Jr. Counselor is assigned to every cabin through our Shift High School Leadership program.
+At least one counselor is assigned for every eight children, and whenever possible a Jr. Counselor is assigned to every cabin.
 The counselors sleep in the cabin with the campers and supervise the group throughout the day.
 All of our counselors attend a two-week orientation at the beginning of the summer, prior to camper arrival, to train in program areas, learn our emergency procedures, and understand health and safety precautions.

 We also encourage you to talk with your children before they arrive about the need to be brave enough to talk to their counselor if a situation arises that makes them uncomfortable.
 Counselors are often pulled in many directions, and while they work hard to gauge how their kids are doing, some kids are more adept at hiding their feelings, and many do it because they are afraid to go talk to their counselor.
 Their counselors are trained to take any issue seriously and it may save your child from a lot of stress if they know before they even arrive that their counselor is “in their corner”.

 All staff are currently certified in CPR and First Aid training.